elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 <!-- Man, I got stuck here.
 I need to come back later because there was a lot of information in a few lines. -->

 ## Computational Complexity
+When using the training method and parameter adjustments mentioned, the computational complexity and time taken are linear, that is, having twice as many resources would take twice as long.
+It is necessary to analyze other ways of adjusting the parameters, such as those that will be seen in later sections.